• Skip to primary navigation

 Image of bread with mayo, apple slices, and sunflower seeds; image of same with cheddar slices added on top; image of same slices after baking and text Open-faced Apple Cheddar Melt Sandwich

-Posted by Mary Ann on May 17, 2011; Updated on October 18, 2020Filed Under: Sandwiches, Vegetarian (or Vegetarian Option) Recipes
+Posted by Mary Ann; Updated on October 18, 2020Filed Under: Fall, Sandwiches, Summer, Vegetarian (or Vegetarian Option) Recipes

 Reader Interactions